Vietnam Airlines: Cabins

 Economy class is available on all flights operated by Vietnam Airlines.
 Seats in this cabin feature seats 32 in in width.
 Seat pitch on this cabin class is 31–32 in, while seat recline ranges from 6-13° (5-6 inches).
 Refreshments are offered on flights over 90 minutes, with hot meals available on flights that are longer than two hours.

 Lotusmiles

 Lotusmiles (stylized as LotuSmiles) is the airlines' frequent flyer program.
 The program consisted of five tiers (Silver, Titanium, Gold, Platinum and Million Miler) with benefits varying between tiers.
 Membership in this program is free, and members can earn miles in different ways (flying in carriers within Vietnam Airlines Group, SkyTeam carriers and carriers partnered with Vietnam Airlines based on distance and seating class, daily shopping with co-branded credit cards, using partners' services such as Booking.com or direct payments).
 Accumulated miles can be redeemable to buy tickets and items at Lotusmall or exchange for vouchers for Vingroup services.

 Accidents and incidents

 According to Aviation Safety Network, Vietnam Airlines has experienced six accidents/incidents since 1951, three of them leading to fatalities.
-All of the latter involved Soviet-built aircraft and occurred on final approach.
-The deadliest one took place on 19 September 1988, when a Tupolev Tu-134A crashed on approach to Don Mueang International Airport, killing 76 of 90 aboard.
-The second deadliest accident occurred on 3 September 1997, when a Tupolev Tu-134B-3 crashed after hitting trees on approach to Phnom Penh International Airport; the death toll rose to 65.
-The third deadliest accident occurred on 14 November 1992, when a Yakovlev Yak-40 crashed on approach to Nha Trang Airport, killing 30 of 31 aboard.
-The airline also experienced a hijacking in 1992, without fatalities.